Quick Guide to Set Up WooCommerce related products

 A fast cart popup containing related products

-How to add related products to an existing product in WooCommerce
+How to add product cross-sells to appear in the WooCommerce cart:

-To start, go to your WordPress dashboard, into WooCommerce → Products, and click on a product that you want to set related products for.
+1. Go to the 'Products' section of your WordPress dashboard, and click on a product that you want to add upsells to.

 linked products in WooCommerce